Romaixn/cbz-converter/README.md

 ### Basic Usage

-1. Place the `cbz-converter` executable in the directory containing your CBR/CBZ files.
+1. Place the `cbz-converter` executable in the directory containing your CBR/CBZ/PDF files.
 You can find it [here](https://github.com/Romaixn/cbz-converter/releases/latest).
 2. Run the program:
    ```
    ./cbz-converter
    ```
-3. The tool will automatically process all CBR and CBZ files in the current directory.
+3. The tool will automatically process all CBR, CBZ, and PDF files in the current directory.

 ### Renaming Files